Noirdemort/ExSAR/README.md

-Taks a JSON-file with right biased tree structure and parses it to produce a final decision.
+Takes a JSON-file with right biased tree structure and parses it to produce a final decision.

 ```
+rule.json

 {
     "condition": "AND",
     "rules": [
         {
             "id": "price",
             "field": "price",
             "type": "double",
             "input": "number",
             "operator": "less",
             "value": 10.25
         },
         {
             "id": "in_stock",